wulfgarpro/wulfgar.pro/_drafts/2020-11-03-hackthebox-under-construction.md

 ### SQL Injection (SQLi)

-Spending more time reading the source code, there looks to be a simple SQL injection in "helpers/DBHelper.js" which interfaces to an `SQLite3` database; the user supplied input variable `${username}` is concatenated with the SQL "SELECT" statement in the `DBHelper.getUser(...)` helper:
+Spending more time reading the source code, there looks to be a simple SQL injection in "helpers/DBHelper.js" which interfaces to an `SQLite3` database; the user-supplied input variable `${username}` is concatenated with the SQL "SELECT" statement in the `DBHelper.getUser(...)` helper:

 ![login-token](/images/posts/penlog_under_construction_by_hackthebox/sqli_username.png)